jackphillips96/KDD_Project_COVID19/README.md

 Our main concern was to check for correlation amongst  features, that lead us to us graphing new cases over time for countries and the checking to see if there was a realtionship between a drop in cases and stay at home requirements.
 Our idea is to pick a few countries that have been highly affected and then ultimately analyze the effect, the stay at home requirements has on the new_cases_per_million

 Here we have a chart showing daily new cases per million for Italy.
 Since they were hit very hard with the virus they are a country we are interested in.
-We are hoping that the spike and subsequent drop in new cases can be explained by the country's stay at home orders :
+We are hoping that the spike and subsequent drop in new cases can be explained by the country's stay at home orders.
+We found that march 20th is when Italy increased stay at home orders to a level 3 and that is also around when new cases started to drop off:

 ![](https://i.imgur.com/Cxl1nfa.png)